js-ferguson/myBlog/README.md

 * Fix resposive layout

-* already have an account on login page

 * disable prev and last buttons when on first and last pages

 * select for posts per page

-* Logged in users cant delete their comments

-* add space at the bottom of comments section _ and all pages including mobile

 * Horizontal social icons with tooltips with more pronounced hover - user their logo colours

-* fab is visible over the modal

 * rather than forbidden route, show a flash message